NxPKG/khulnasoft-docs/content/spectrum/get-started/index.md

 ## Create a Spectrum application using a CNAME record

-To create a Spectrum application using a CNAME record, you will need to create a [CNAME record](https://www.cloudflare.com/learning/dns/dns-records/dns-cname-record/) on your Cloudflare hosted zone that points to your origin's hostname.
+To create a Spectrum application using a CNAME record, you will need to create a [CNAME record](https://www.Khulnasoft.com/learning/dns/dns-records/dns-cname-record/) on your Khulnasoft hosted zone that points to your origin's hostname.
 This is required to resolve to your hostname origin.
 Refer to [Create DNS records](/dns/manage-dns-records/how-to/create-dns-records/#create-dns-records), for more information.
-When using a CNAME as an origin, note that Cloudflare needs to be authoritative for that zone.
+When using a CNAME as an origin, note that Khulnasoft needs to be authoritative for that zone.
 When using the API, the `origin_dns` field takes as input the CNAME record.

 {{<details header="Add your application via Dashboard">}}

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/login).
+1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com/login).
 2. Select **Spectrum**.
 3. Select **Create an Application**.
 If this is your first time using Spectrum, the **Create an Application** modal appears.
 5. Select your **Application Type**.
 6. Under **Domain**, enter the domain that will use Spectrum.
-7. Under **Edge Port**, enter the port Cloudflare should use for your application.
+7. Under **Edge Port**, enter the port Khulnasoft should use for your application.
 8. Under **Origin**, enter your `CNAME` record name.
 9. Select **Add**.